-Students who withdraw or drop to part-time status after classes begin are eligible for partial refund of fees.
-(100% will be refunded until the second Friday of the semester; 50% after the second Friday and until the fifth Friday; and none thereafter).
+Students who withdraw or drop to part-time status after classes begin are eligible for a partial refund of fees.
+The refund amount will depend on different factors including the term and the duration of the course.
+A full refund schedule can be found on the Academic Calendar.

-Exceptions to the University of New Hampshire Mandatory Fee Policy (This Covers All UNH Campuses)
+Exceptions to the University of New Hampshire Mandatory Fee Policy